asus1210/stock_market_data_etl_pipeline/README.md

 3. **Load Data:**
    - The transformed data is loaded into a PostgreSQL database using SQLAlchemy.
+   - Used sql `\copy` command to insert bulk data into table
    - **Database Schema:**
      - Designed to support efficient queries on stock data.
      - Partitioned table created to store data efficiently.